-Then the other objection raised by the critics is that these words, "tent of meeting," as found in 1 Sam.
-2:22, are an interpolation, or that the whole passage containing those words is spurious.
+Then the other objection raised by the critics is that these words, "tent of meeting," as found in (1) Samuel 2:22, are an interpolation, or that the whole passage containing those words is spurious.
 The reason which they give for such an assertion is that this passage is not found in the Septuagint.
 But in reply to such objection it may be said, first, that this is not the only passage in the Bible in which mention is made of these women "at the door of the tent of meeting."
-In Ex.
-38:8, like mention is made; and, as Dr. Orr has observed, it is inconceivable even on the supposition, which he does not accept, of a post-exilic origin of the last indicated passage, that just this one mention of the matter alluded to should occur, unless there was behind this matter some old and wellestablished tradition; or, in other words, the genuineness of the text in Exodus argues for the genuineness of the text in Samuel.
+In (2808 Exodus 38:8, like mention is made; and, as Dr. Orr has observed, it is inconceivable even on the supposition, which he does not accept, of a post-exilic origin of the last indicated passage, that just this one mention of the matter alluded to should occur, unless there was behind this matter some old and well-established tradition; or, in other words, the genuineness of the text in Exodus argues for the genuineness of the text in Samuel.
 Besides, as Dr. Orr has again suggested, there may have been some special reason of delicacy or of regard for the good moral reputation of the Israelites, on the account of which the makers of the Septuagint version threw out this item respecting the wickedness of Hophni and Phinehas as connected with these women.
-Then, moreover, as an offset to the Septuagint's authority--which, owing to the known faultiness of its present text and its general inexactness as a translation, is surely not great-it can be urged that the entire clause containing the words "tent of meeting" is found alike in the old Syriac or Peshita version, in the Vulgate, and in the only extant Targum (that of Jonathan Ben Uzziel) on this particular passage; all of which very ancient authorities (The Targum on Samuel, which is attributed to Jonathan Ben Uzziel, is commonly believed to have been produced some time during the first century; the Peshito version of the Scriptures is thought to have been made somewhat later, probably in the second century; while the Latin Vulgate, by Jerome, was completed between the years 390 and 405 A. D.) render it as certain as anything of a textual nature could well be made, that the old original text in 1 Sam.
-2:22 was exactly as it is now in our present-day Hebrew Bible.
+Then, moreover, as an offset to the Septuagint's authority - which, owing to the known faultiness of its present text and its general inexactness as a translation, is surely not great it can be urged that the entire clause containing the words "tent of meeting" is found alike in the old Syriac or Peshito version, in the Vulgate, and in the only extant Targum (that of

+Jonathan Ben Uzziel) on this particular passage; all of which very ancient authorities render it as certain as anything of a textual nature could well be made, that the old original text in (1122-1) Samuel 2:22 was exactly as it is now in our present-day Hebrew Bible.